-St. Anthony Orthodox Church is thoroughly Christian, steadfastly Trinitarian, and in full communion with the rest of worldwide Eastern Orthodox Christianity, which has about 250 million members, only 1 million of which are in America.
+St. Anthony Orthodox Christian Church is thoroughly Christian, steadfastly Trinitarian, and in full communion with the rest of worldwide Eastern Orthodox Christianity, which has about 250 million members.
+Only 1 million Americans are Orthodox, but that number is steadily growing as more and more people are becoming dissatisfied with the shallowness of "feel-good" Christianity-lite where Jesus is merely your "buddy" who just wants you to be happy and prosperous.
+Many such dissatisfied Christians are now seeking a deeper, authentic, historical and meaningful relationship with Christ.
 St. Anthony is under the Patriarch of Antioch - the first Church of the Gentiles (see Acts 11:19-30).
 For the last 2000 years, without any interruption or corruption, we have practiced this Ancient Faith the way Christ's Apostles Barnabas, Paul and Peter taught us to - without addition, and without subtraction.

 We hope this website proves useful to you in learning about the Orthodox Christian Faith, and about the incredible family of dedicated believers that make up St. Anthony the Great Orthodox Christian Church.

 May God the Father, His Only-Begotten Son, Jesus Christ, and His Holy Spirit - who is One God - guide your journey and protect your steps.

 A Bit of History